lyto11/Performance-Tweaks-For-Win11/README.md

 ## Counter Strike 2 - Comming Soon

--Map
+- Map
--Looking in the sky
+- Looking in the sky
--lowest settings
+- lowest settings

 - Before:
 - After the Sript: